uzaslam1993/Dubizzle-Challenge-Android/README.md

  ### About the app:
  App follows MVP architecture using the repository pattern.
 In this example DB is omitted.
+Test cases are written for presentation, dao, repository and domain layer.
+UI tests are written and network layer is mocked to test complete flow of the app